 - At least 20% of the EU's budget for 2014 to 2020 - as much as €180 billion - should be spent on protecting the climate.
 This is on top of funding from individual EU countries.

 - The EU finances low-carbon energy demonstration projects from the sale of emission certificates.
 This includes technologies to trap carbon dioxide from power stations and other industrial installations and store it in the ground, so-called carbon capture and storage (CCS).

-- The EU's Emissions Trading System is the key tool for reducing greenhouse gas emissions from industry at the lowest costs.
+- The EU's emissions trading system is the key tool for reducing greenhouse gas emissions from industry at the lowest cost.